Ary-x86/esp32-humidity-sensor-LoRaWan/README.md

 ## Setup and Deployment
 See the README files within each component's directory for specific deployment instructions.
 A `platformio.ini` file is provided for easy compilation and library management.

+## Setup and Deployment Guide

+### KPN Things Setup (for Cloud Testing)
+This path allows you to test the entire cloud data flow using a simulated device.

+1.  **Create an Account:** Register for an account on the KPN Things portal.
+2.  **Follow KPN Instructions:** Follow the official KPN Things documentation to set up your cloud components:
+    * Create **Destinations** pointing to your deployed AWS Lambda and Datacake endpoints.
+    * Create a **Flow** to direct data.
+3.  **Use the Device Simulator:**
+    * In the KPN Things portal, you can use the **Device Simulator** to send test payloads.
+    * This is extremely useful for verifying that your destinations and cloud functions are working correctly *before* getting the physical device to connect.
+You can send simulated SenML JSON payloads to test the entire data flow.

+### The Things Network (TTN) Setup (for Device Testing with ABP)
+This is the current working method for testing the physical LoRaWAN device end-to-end.

+1.  **Register on TTN:** Create an account and an application on The Things Network console.
+2.  **Add Device with ABP:** Register your device, making sure to select **ABP (Activation by Personalization)** as the activation mode.
+3.  **Enable Frame Counter Resets:** In your device's settings on TTN, go to "General settings" -> "Join settings" and enable **"Resets Frame Counters"**.
+This is critical for development without persistence.
+4.  **Copy Credentials:** Copy the **Device Address**, **Network Session Key**, and **App Session Key** into the `/src/firmware_abp/secrets_abp.h` file.
+5.  **Compile and Upload:** Use PlatformIO to build and upload the `abp` environment to your device.